daniestevez/gr-satellites/README.md

     on 18 February 2017.
 You must use wide SSB mode to receive this satellite.
   * `ca03`
     [QB50 CA03 (Ex-Alta 1)](https://albertasat.ca/amateur-radio-information/),
     which transmits 4k8 GFSK telemetry in the 70cm band.
+Occasionaly it has been seen to transmit in 9k6.
 It uses the CSP protocol and FEC with a (255,223) Reed-Solomon code.
 It also uses a G3RUH scrambler.
 The transceiver is the GomSpace NanoCom AX100, the same transceiver used in GOMX-3.
 You must use FM mode to receive this satellite (436.705MHz).